codeoverflow-org/nodecg-io-docs/docs/samples/serial.md

 1. A load a simple serial echo sketch on your microcontroller.
 You can find a working arduino sketch at the end of this article.

 2. Start nodecg with nodecg-io installed.
 The serial bundle is currently part of it so it should also be loaded.
+Make shure the device is already connected.
+Otherwise you wont be able to see the device.

 3. Go to the `nodecg-io` tab in the nodecg dashboard.